Wilson's School: Relocation

 In 1975 the school moved to the current site.
 A three part plan for expansion only saw part one carried out, though subsequent construction has included additional science blocks, the Sixth Form Centre, the Foundation Building, the Venner Building (for Art and Design), the Lower School (to accommodate Year 7 and 8 teaching), and the Britton Centre (for Music).

 Recognition

+The school has received a number of accolades: